igornardin/video_splitter/readme.md

 # Video splitter

-Video splitter is a Python library for splitting a conference video into different videos.
+Video splitter is a Python library for splitting one video into different videos.

 ## Installation